 - AGRICULTURE = BANANAS, COCOA BEANS, COFFEE, COCONUTS, CORN, POTATOES, BEEF AND TIMBER

-Even though this partnership broke up in 1830, Panama stayed part of Colombia until 1903. when they signed a treaty with the U.S.A, which would finally lead to their own independence.
+Even though this partnership broke up in 1830, Panama stayed part of Colombia.

 The terms of the treaty contained that the U.S.A would receive a stretch of their land.
 On this land, they would build a canal to be used to cross Panama.
 This would allow boats to sail across the Atlantic Ocean and the Pacific Ocean, without having to travel right around the South American continent.

-By 1914 the United States had finished the construction of the Panama Canal and in 1999, the United States passed over full control of the canal into the hands of the Panamanian government, who know controlled the entirety of its national territory for the first time in nearly a century.
+In 1914, the United States finished the construction of the Panama Canal, and in 1999, they passed over full control of the canal into the hands of the Panamanian government, who know controlled the entirety of its national territory for the first time in nearly a century.

-Although the building of the canal was a major achievement and saved some boats 13,000 km to its journey, unfortunately more than 25,000 people died during its construction.
-The canal stretches 51 miles across the country and it cost around $380 million at the time.
+Although the building of the canal was a major achievement and saved some boats 13,000 km off their journeys, unfortunately more than 25,000 people died during the construction.
+The canal stretches 51 miles across the country, and it cost around $380 million at the time.

 On the 20th December, 1989, the United States invaded Panama, and arrested the Panamanian leader and military dictator Manuel Noriega.
 He was later found guilty on eight counts of drug trafficking, racketeering and money laundering and was sentenced to 40 years in a federal prison.
 He died aged 83, on May 29th, 2017, after suffering complications during surgery for a brain tumor.